Kong/kubernetes-ingress-controller/keps/0001-single-controller-multi-proxy.md

 #### Story 1

-As an operator with DBLESS deployed Kong I want a single controller to be able to manage my proxy instances.
+As an operator with DBLESS deployed Kong I want a single controller to be able to manage my proxy instances so that scaling out my gateway setup doesn't linearly increase the Kubernetes Admin API load and I can safely allow KIC to talk to the Admin API between pods.

 ## Alternatives